Largemouth Bass Fishing: Must-Have Effortless Weed Tips

 Wacky Worms and Soft Stick Baits

-You can drop them into small openings
+- You can place them into small openings

-Bass are pressured or inactive
+- Bass are pressured or inactive

 Lipless Crankbaits

-They are especially good in transitional areas, where vegetation thins into deeper water or where isolated clumps break up the bottom.
-These are often the first places bass move to when they begin feeding.
+Their tight wobble and loud presence make them useful when bass are feeding but difficult to locate.
+They are particularly good in transitional areas where vegetation thins into deeper water or where isolated clumps break up the bottom.

 How to Present Lures Slowly Without Getting Stuck